 Crush one aspirin and moisten it with a bit of water.
-Apply the paste to the pimple, and let it sit for a couple of minutes before washing off with soap and water.
-It will reduce the redness and soothe the sting.
+Apply the paste to the pimple and let it sit for a couple of minutes before washing off with soap and water.
+It will help manage the redness and soothe the sting.
 If the pimple persists, repeat the procedure as needed until it’s gone.

 Treat hard calluses